scikit-hep/awkward/CONTRIBUTING.md

    * The high-level code is focused on user experience, with careful attention to names, backward compatibility, duck typing, and interfaces with external libraries.
 Parts of it are more docstring than code.
    * The C++ code is focused on correct memory management and navigating data structures.
 It is *not* the place for performance optimizations, at least not unless motivated by specific metrics.
-   * The Numba code requires familiarity with [Numba's extension mechanism](https://numba.pydata.org/numba-doc/dev/extending/index.html) and Numba internals.
-(We use only the low-level API.)
+   * The Numba code requires familiarity with [Numba's extension mechanism](https://numba.pydata.org/numba-doc/dev/extending/index.html) (low-level only) and Numba internals.
    * The CPU kernels and GPU kernels are two implementations of the same functions, optimized for CPUs and GPUs, respectively.
-The interface (and most of the implementations) of these functions involve only numbers and arrays.
+The pure C interface to these functions, and most of their implementations, involve only numbers and arrays.
 This *is* the place for performance optimizations.

 Contributions might only touch one layer of the code or it might involve more than one.

+### Performance considerations

+The conventional model is that Python is for a good user interface and C++ is for performance.
+In the case of Awkward Array, even the C++ layer is not intended for high performance; this is pushed down to the CPU and GPU kernels.
+See the "[how-it-works tutorials for developers](https://scikit-hep.org/awkward-1.0/index.html)" for more on columnar data, but in typical applications, the number of C++ objects is small (hundreds to thousands of instances) while the size of array buffers sent to CPU and GPU kernels is large (billions of elements).

+Thus, we freely take advantage of some "old" C++ practices that sacrifice performance for flexibility:

+   * dynamic dispatch (virtual methods) instead of template specialization
+   * copy constructors and naive argument passing instead of move semantics.

+The CPU and GPU kernels, on the other hand, should be optimized for hardware cache throughput and vectorization.
+Performance improvements in CPU and GPU kernels are eagerly sought, while performance improvements in the C++ codebase have to be justified by significant gains.

+Sometimes, changes in the C++ or even Python code can change the number or size of CPU and GPU kernels that need to be run, in which case they are easily justified performance corrections.

+### General statements on coding style

+Above all, the purpose of any programming language is to be read by humans; if we were only concerned with operating the machine, we would flip individual bits.